 Interestingly, with every unique diamond, there’s a huge range when it comes to cost.

-Stunning and unique, diamonds are one of the most sought after gemstones when it comes to fine jewelry.
-And while these stones may simply come from carbon atoms, they’re usually worth a pretty penny.
-However, with every unique diamond, there’s a huge range when it comes to diamond prices.
-A round 1-carat mined diamond can range anywhere from $1,500 to $10,000 (or more), and a round 1-carat lab diamond can range from $1,000 – $4,000.
-What largely determines the price of a diamond is its four C’s — carat, cut, color, and clarity.
+A mined diamond around one carat can range anywhere from $1,500 to $10,000 (or more), while a round 1-carat lab diamond can range from $1,000 – $4,000.
+However, what largely determines the price of a diamond is its 4Cs — carat, cut, color, and clarity.

 |Diamond Carat Weight||Clean Origin (Lab-Grown)||Brilliant Earth (mined)||Brilliant Earth (lab-grown)|

 |.50 carat||$535.00 – $950.00||$1,230.00 – $3,060.00||$550.00 – $1,150.00|

 |1.0 carat||$950.00 – $6,070.00||$3,520.00 – $7,700.00||$1,260.00 – $6,320.00|

 |1.5 carat||$1,730.00 – $7,350.00||$9,710.00 – $15,030.00||$2,370.00 – $7,070.00|

 |2.0 carat||$2,080.00 – $5,500.00||$19,190.00 – $24,730.00||$3,490.00 – $64,110.00|

 |2.5 carat||$2,785.00 – $8,600.00||$23,660.00 – $40,170.00||$5,730.00 – $17,680.00|